The topology of Bott integrable fluids: Arnold flows in Seifert and graph manifolds

-In this section we will prove Theorem \ref{main}.
-To do so, we first show that any Seifert manifold $M$ admits an Arnold fluid.
-In view of Lemma \ref{eul}, we only need to prove that there is vector field $X$ in $M$ and a one form $\alpha$ such that \begin{itemize} \item $X$ is volume preserving, \item $\alpha(X)>0$, \item $\iota_Xd\alpha=-dB$ for some analytical function $B$. \end{itemize} The strategy of the proof is to break the manifold $M$ into pieces according to the construction detailed above, construct a vector field and a one form satisfying some conditions in each piece and glue them together in an appropriate way.
-Concretely, we will show that in a neighborhood of the gluing locus, one can interpolate between the Arnold fluids in each piece to obtain a globally defined steady Euler flow.
-Once we have a globally defined pair $(X,\alpha)$, we show it is a steady Euler flow for some analytic Bernoulli function and hence an Arnold fluid.
+In this section, we will prove Theorem \ref{main}.
+To do so, we first show that any Seifert manifold $M$ admits an Arnold flow.
+Because of Lemma \ref{eul}, we only need to prove that there is vector field $X$ in $M$ and a one-form $\alpha$ such that \begin{itemize} \item $X$ is volume-preserving, \item $\alpha(X)>0$, \item $\iota_Xd\alpha=-dB$ for some analytical function $B$. \end{itemize} The strategy of the proof is to break the manifold $M$ into pieces according to the construction detailed above, construct a vector field and a one-form satisfying some conditions in each piece and glue them together in an appropriate way.
+Concretely, we will show that in a neighborhood of the gluing locus, one can interpolate between the Arnold flows in each piece to obtain a globally defined steady Euler flow.
+Once we have a globally defined pair $(X,\alpha)$, we show it is a steady Euler flow for some analytic Bernoulli function and hence an Arnold flow.
 Finally, we adapt the interpolation to glue Seifert manifolds along their boundary to deduce the general case of graph manifolds.